NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Simulation Control: Ground-to-Air Heat Pump Model Type**

 Research feature to select the type of ground-to-air heat pump model.
 Use simple for simple E+ geothermal coil modeling.
-Use advanced for an improved model that better accounts for coil staging.
+Use experimental for an improved model that better accounts for coil staging.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.

 - **Name:** ``simulation_control_ground_to_air_heat_pump_model_type``
 - **Type:** ``Choice``

 - **Required:** ``false``

-- **Choices:** `simple`, `advanced`
+- **Choices:** `simple`, `experimental`

 <br/>